 - Whether or not your spouse will work after you pass away

-- A customizable inflation rate for cost of living increases
+- A customization for inflation rate for cost of living increases

-- A customizable growth rate for after-tax net investment yields
+- A customization for growth rate for after-tax net investment yields

 Feel free to adjust all of these sections until you find a result you are most comfortable with for a life insurance death benefit.
 Make notes and share with your agent or financial adviser.